CERTIFICATE IV IN INTERIOR DECORATION

 Students are issued with learning materials and handouts relevant to each unit.

-This qualification can lead to a Diploma of Interior Design and Decoration.
+This qualification can lead to a Diploma of Building design.

-On successful completion of the Certificate IV in Interior Decoration a graduate may apply for employment as assistant decoration consultants in specialised wholesale or retail outlets or with independent interior decorators / design consultancies.
+On successful completion of the Certificate IV Residential Drafting a graduate may apply for employment as a Building or Architectural Drafter.

 Explore and apply the creative design process to 2D forms